PSN Down Once Again, All Online Services Currently Experiencing Issues

 - PlayStation Music

-Hopefully, Sony is working on fixing the issue, and we’ll see the service up again in no time.
+Hopefully, Sony is working on fixing the issue and we’ll see the service up again in no time.
 When it does get back up and running again, we’ll be sure to keep you updated.
-And make sure to let us know if you’ve been experiencing any issues, or whether the service is working for you.
+Make sure to let us know if you’ve been experiencing any issues and if the service is working for you.

 [Source: PlayStation]